 LONG RANGE FORECAST BASED OFF THE HEADY PATTERN.
 THIS COVERS NEBRASKA, IOWA, KANSAS, MISSOURI, OKLAHOMA AND ARKANSAS.

-July 29th-August 4th: A warm start to the week with thunderstorm chances on Sunday.
-The heat, the humidity really return the second half of the week leading into August.
-Also, mainly dry this week.
+October 28th-November 3rd: A cool start to the week with showers in on Tuesday and Wednesday.
+Cooling back down the second half of the week with showers b y Saturday.
+Halloween: Mild with a few showers.
 This is the chances for severe weather on a 1-10 scale.
-1 on Sunday.
+2 on Sunday, 1 on Tuesday.

 Facebook: Meteorologist Doug Heady